 “Playing on the courts at Wimbledon was an incredible feeling.
 One of the best, and most memorable tournaments I can remember playing at that age.”

-Marsalek also continued his impressive grass court win streak at SW19, causing one of the upsets of Junior Wimbledon by defeating the number two seed in the first round, but losing to the eventual champion from Hungary, Marton Fucsovic in round three.
+Marsalek also continued his impressive grass court win streak that year at SW19, causing one of the upsets of Junior Wimbledon by defeating the number two seed in the first round, but losing to the eventual champion from Hungary, Marton Fucsovic in round three.

 “I have good memories of HSBC Road To Wimbledon,” says Marsalek.
 “It was the first time I had played on grass and to win the event was fantastic.
 The experience of playing at Wimbledon helped me a lot when I played Junior Wimbledon in 2009 and 2010.”